Guest Posts

 Thermostats, bells or security systems.

-The colours of the electrical cables are governed by the International Electrical Commission Standard IEC .
-For the identification of the conductors, the following colors are allowed: black, brown, red, orange, yellow, green, blue, violet, gray, white, pink and turquoise.
+The coloration of electrical cables abides by the International Electrotechnical Commission (IEC) Standard, allowing for the following conductor colors: black, brown, red, orange, yellow, green, blue, violet, gray, white, pink, and turquoise.

 Comments